surifirstpin/biplus_documentation/docs/README.md

  ### Connect to any data source

 Import data from files,databases, cloud drives, popular business applications and in-house apps.
+It has a rapid setup which connects people to data quickly and can retrieve massive amount of data with an ease as **BI+** is directly connected to your database. there is no limitation to what you can explore and need not download any software. it has proven to be totally user friendly tool for your Business requirements.

 ### Smarter visualization

 It delivers fine tuned and easy-to-read reports and publish them throughout the organisation to access them on web and mobile devices.
 Visualization delivers an innovative pictorial representation of your data in right context.
 Use advanced analytic integration and geographic calculation to broaden insight.
 It is fully interactive-easily adjustable,Zoom, and make selections to find the insights visually for better understanding and provides beautiful dashboard layouts to explore data more efficiently and share them to concerned team members.

-### Easy access to data

-It has a rapid setup which connects people to data quickly and can retrieve massive amount of data with an ease as **BI+** is directly connected to your database. there is no limitation to what you can explore and need not download any software. it has proven to be totally user friendly tool for your Business requirements.

 ### Explore from any device